TWUOnline/far-centre-guides/pages/10.india/08.LDRS-302-Historical-Concepts-Leadership/03.lesson-notes/10.Unit-10/docs.md

 Divide the class into small groups.
 Have them discuss questions provided below, and then select a spokesperson who will summarize their findings for the rest of the class after you reconvene as a large group.
 Note: the same person should not be the spokesperson each week.
 The level of participation will contribute to each student’s individual participation grade.

-In Unit 9, the group discussion will focus on the following questions:
+In Unit 10, the group discussion will focus on the following questions:

-  1. What is the underlying assumption of expectancy theory?
-How does this pose a challenge for the leader?

-  2. Identify four leadership styles associated with path–goal theory.
-Explain each style and relate it to styles described in other theories.
-Can leaders exhibit more than one style?

-  3. What practical examples can you think of for how leaders can enhance follower motivation?

-  4. What leadership traits or competencies are needed to be an effective motivator?

-  5. What is the follower’s role in path–goal theory?

-  6. Should a leader adapt his or her style to each individual follower, or to the work group as a whole?

-  7. How can a leader find out what is rewarding to followers about their work?

-  8. Do men and women leaders motivate followers differently?

-  9. Apply path–goal theory to a work group you are currently in.
-How well does the leader’s style match the follower characteristics and task characteristics of your work group?
+  1. How does LMX theory challenge a basic assumption common to prior theories?

+  2. Contrast the experiences of in-group and out-group members.
+Have you observed groups that fit these descriptions in an organization in which you work or with which you affiliate?
+Give specific examples to support your observations.

+  3. Why is it important to measure LMX from both the perspective of the leader and follower?

+  4. In what ways has technology use enhanced or hindered your working relationship with a leader or follower?
+For example: texting (instead of phoning), use of social media sites (instead of in-person conversation), and so on.

+  5. Can you think of an example where a leader’s effective management of a conflict at work improved his/her relationship with followers?

+  6. How can LMX be used by CEOs to develop tactical relationships within their organizations?

 ### Part 2: Case Study Activity

 Divide the class up into three different groups.
-Each group will be assigned to one of the case studies provided at the end of chapter 6.
+Each group will be assigned to one of the case studies provided at the end of chapter 7.
 As a group, have the students read the case study together and answer the questions prepared at the end of the case study to guide discussion.

   -   Allow students to work on the case study and questions for 1 hour and then have students re-cap the key ideas discussed and present this information to the class in the last 30 minutes.